 “The biggest advantage after saying ‘I do’ is that your earnings typically go up and your expenses go down,” says Stacy Francis, founder and CEO of Francis Financial, a wealth management boutique in New York.
 “This leads to married couples accumulating more assets than their nonmarried counterparts.”

 At least one study has shown that marriage has a more positive impact on wealth creation than staying single.
-Researchers at Ohio State University found that married folks experience individual net worth increases of 77 percent over singletons in their 20s, 30s, and early 40s.
+Jay Zagorsky, a researcher at the Ohio State University, authored the most complete research to date on the economics of marriage back in 2005.
+His research found that married folks experience individual net worth increases of 77 percent over singletons in their 20s, 30s, and early 40s.
 Married couples also see their wealth jump 16 percent for each year of marriage.

 Con: The Wedding Could Set You Back

 Getting married at city hall isn’t for everyone, and some still want to save up to afford the wedding of their dreams.
 Given recent figures, it could take a while.
-Wedding website The Knot completed its annual survey and found that the average wedding in the U.S. costs more than $32,000.
-(Which is also a down payment on a nice home.
-Just sayin’.)
+Wedding website The Knot’s annual survey found that the average wedding in the U.S. in 2019 cost more than $28,000.
+(Those numbers dipped considerably with the pandemic, with couples spending only around $19,000 on a wedding in 2020.)
+Those kind of numbers could also be a down payment on a nice home.

 Pro: More Financial Accountability

-When you become two, you may feel more pressure to get your personal financial act together.
+When you become a party of two, there are definitely other financial pros and cons you may not have thought about before.
+You may feel even more pressure to get your personal financial act together.
 “It’s one thing to ignore your finances when you are the only one being hurt — it’s a whole other thing to be putting in jeopardy the financial future of the one you love most,” says Manisha Thakor, director of wealth strategies for women at Buckingham & The BAM Alliance.

 This is a great thing, as the union often encourages more consciousness of how you’re spending and saving.
 “The very commitment of getting married often creates a mindset of wanting to care for and protect the other person, which in turn can catapult financial well-being to a front-burner topic,” adds Thakor.